RyanQueirozS/saciGL/docs/CONVENTIONS.md

 **Never**:
 - Create overly-complicated functions.
-    - Each function should be easy to reed and not require a computer science degree to understand.
+    - Each function should be easy to read and not require a computer science degree to understand.
 - Do multiple things in a single function.
     - **ONLY WHEN NEEDED** a function can do multiple things, like